Aleksei Ilyich Kravchenko: Later career

 At the outbreak of the First World War Kravchenko was commissioned as an official war artist and spent the winter of 1914-15 on the Galician Front.
 His sketches and photographs from the front were published in several Moscow illustrated magazines.
 In 1916 Kravchenko's daughter Natalia was born in Saratov.
 In 1918 Kravchenko's father-in-law Stepan Tikhonov was executed by the Cheka secret police and the family houses confiscated.
 Kravchenko, his wife and daughter remained in Saratov until 1921, where he worked as a stage designer, poster artist and designer of monumental propaganda stagings, after which he moved to Moscow and concentrated on book illustration and graphic art.
-He was a member of the Four Arts Society of Artists from 1925.
-He exhibited internationally in the 1920s with renowned artists such as Chagall, Malevich, Bakst, Dobuzhinsky, Kandinsky, Popova, Rodchenko, and others.
+He was a member of The Four Arts Society of Artists from 1925.
+He exhibited internationally in the 1920s with renowned artists such as Chagall, Malevich, Bakst, Dobuzhinsky, Kandinsky, Nina Niss-Goldman, Popova, Rodchenko, and others.

 Today his work is represented in the State Tretyakov Gallery, Moscow, the Russian Museum, St. Petersburg, and the Saratov Picture Gallery, amongst other collections.